MicrosoftDocs/VBA-Docs/api/Excel.DisplayFormat.NumberFormat.md

 ## Remarks

-This property returns **Null** if all cells in the specified range do not have the same number format.
+This property returns **Null** if all cells in the specified range don't have the same number format.